Groestlcoin/lightning/README.md

 `contrib/bootstrap-node.sh` which will connect you to other nodes on the lightning network.

 You can encrypt the BIP32 root seed (what is stored in `hsm_secret`) by passing the `--encrypted-hsm` startup argument.
 You can start `lightningd` with `--encrypted-hsm` on an already existing `lightning-dir` (with a not encrypted `hsm_secret`).
 If you pass that option, you __will not__ be able to start `lightningd` (with the same wallet) again without the password, so please beware with your password management.
-Also beware of not feeling too safe with an encrypted `hsm_secret`: unlike for `bitcoind` where the wallet encryption can restrict the usage of some RPC command, `lightningd` always need to access keys from the wallet which is thus __not locked__ (yet), even with an encrypted BIP32 master seed.
+Also beware of not feeling too safe with an encrypted `hsm_secret`: unlike for `groestlcoind` where the wallet encryption can restrict the usage of some RPC command, `lightningd` always need to access keys from the wallet which is thus __not locked__ (yet), even with an encrypted BIP32 master seed.

 There are also numerous plugins available for c-lightning which add
 capabilities: in particular there's a collection at: